paulm17/raikou/README.md

 ### CSS Modules is the wrong choice

-Less headaches in dealing with postcss from a developer UX point of view.
+Less headaches not dealing with postcss from a developer UX point of view.

 <img src="./images/css.modules.png" style="width:500px" alt="Complaint">